isomerpages/nrf-ctrlshift/_events/National STEM Talent Search.md

 				</div>
 				<div class="text-left text-bold pb-2">
 					<p style="font-size: 16px; line-height: 22px;   font-weight: 600;">
-						We recently had the incredible opportunity to connect with some of the brightest minds in the country at the National STEM Talent Search (NSTS) and Singapore Science &amp; Engineering Fair Award Ceremony (SSEF) at the Science Centre. <br> <br> NSTS is an annual competition that aims to inspire and provide national recognition to outstanding students who excel in the realms of science and tech.
-It serves as a remarkable platform for Singaporean students aged 15 to 21 years old to showcase their projects and further fuel their passion for science, tech, and engineering. <br> <br> SSEF serves as a platform where aspiring scientists and engineers can display their passion in their respective fields by sharing their discoveries with industry experts.
+						We recently had the incredible opportunity to connect with some of the brightest minds in the country at the National STEM Talent Search (NSTS) and Singapore Science &amp; Engineering Fair Award Ceremony (SSEF) at the Science Centre.
+NSTS is an annual competition that aims to inspire and provide national recognition to outstanding students who excel in the realms of science and tech.
+It serves as a remarkable platform for Singaporean students aged 15 to 21 years old to showcase their projects and further fuel their passion for science, tech, and engineering.
+SSEF serves as a platform where aspiring scientists and engineers can display their passion in their respective fields by sharing their discoveries with industry experts.
 				</p>
 				</div>
 			</div>